aws-samples/amazon-textract-transformer-pipeline/README.md

 **Step 3: Deploy the solution stacks with CDK**

-To deploy (or update, if already deployed) all stacks in the solution, run:
+To deploy (or update, if already deployed) all stacks in the solution to your default AWS Region, run:

 ```sh
 cdk deploy --all
 # To skip approval prompts, you can optionally add: --require-approval never
 ```

+> Note that some AWS Regions may not support all services required to run the solution, but it has been tested successfully in at least `ap-southeast-1` (Singapore) and `us-east-2` (Ohio).

 You'll be able to see the deployed stacks in the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/home?#/stacks).